 Despite an expected slowdown in China, global consumption growth was likely to quicken on notable gains elsewhere.
 Tied to accumulation in the United States, world inventories were predicted to expand by approximately 30%, to a high of 51 million tonnes.
 Reflecting the trade dispute with the United States, shipments to China were projected to fall by 5%, but would be offset by bigger deliveries to other markets, leaving world trade unchanged.

 The I.G.C.
-Grains and Oilseeds Index (GOI) was little changed.
-Tighter supply outlooks were helping to keep average wheat, maize and barley export prices above year earlier levels.
-However, in a period of volatile movements, soybean values were sharply down, led by a drop in the United States, where quotations were pressured by heavy supplies and subdued exports.
+Grains and Oilseeds Index (G.O.I.) was little changed.
+Tighter supply outlooks were helping to keep average wheat, maize and barley export prices above year-earlier levels.
+In a period of volatile movements, soybean values were sharply down, led by a drop in the United States, where quotations were pressured by heavy supplies and subdued exports.

 World markets for white and parboiled rice were modestly weaker on generally comfortable availabilities and sluggish international demand.